kiwi2kiwi/Phosphorylation_prediction/README.md

 # Phosphorylation_prediction
 Bioinformatics research project at Charles University.
-Supervisors are Marian Novotny and David Hoksza with help from Hamza Gamouh and Michael Heinzinger
+Supervisors are Marian Novotny and David Hoksza with help from Hamza Gamouh and Michael Heinzinger.
 I'm trying to predict phosphorylated residues from sequence and structure data Prediction algorithm is a GNN